Table of Contents

 9 Segway s-pod

 Initially, the S-Pod was supposed to hit stores in the third quarter of 2020, before expanding to more markets in 2021.
 But to date, as of this writing, not a single model has been sold.
-Maybe Segway will one day make a bang with this mobile chair, but let me question the future prospects of this small and ambitious two-wheeler.
+Maybe one day Segway will make a bang with this mobile chair, but let me doubt the future prospects of this small and ambitious two-wheeler.